eslint/rfcs/designs/2018-async-commands/README.md

 ## Documentation

 1. There should be JSDoc code for sure.
 In code documentation is always the best.
+In particular, the NodeJS API and the CLI Documentation would need to reflect this change.
 2. I do believe this should warrant a blog announcement to say "hey we are moving in this direction, and would like feedback and help with it".
 Many companies would contribute and help once the initial implementation is there.

 ## Drawbacks